Amol Rajan: Career

 Rajan was the secondary presenter on The Wright Stuff, the daytime talk show on the Five network, during its 2006–2007 series.
 He was also a researcher on the programme.

 He joined The Independent newspaper in August 2007, where he was over the next few years a news reporter, sports correspondent, columnist, comment editor, and editor of Independent Voices.
-He has also written a Monday column for the London Evening Standard and restaurant criticism for The Independent on Sunday, and has contributed to The Salisbury Review.
-The latter publication, according to Rajan, "still publishes writing on politics, history and culture that is among the finest produced in English today.
+He has also written a Monday column for the London Evening Standard and restaurant criticism for The Independent on Sunday.
+He has contributed to The Salisbury Review which, according to Rajan, "still publishes writing on politics, history and culture that is among the finest produced in English today.
 It is frequently offensive, and I cannot say I often agree with its editorial position, but that is all the more reason to read it."

-In 2013, aged 29, Rajan became the first non-white editor of a national newspaper in over a century when his Independent appointment was announced.
-(Rachel Beer was editor of The Sunday Times and The Observer between 1894 and 1902.).
-For about eighteen months before his appointment, Rajan had been the media advisor to the Independents proprietor Evgeny Lebedev, the son of Alexander Lebedev, a former KGB economic attaché.
+In 2013, aged 29, Rajan became the editor of The Independent.
+He has been described as the first non-white editor of a national newspaper.
+For about eighteen months before his appointment, Rajan was the media advisor to the Independents proprietor Evgeny Lebedev, the son of Alexander Lebedev, a former KGB economic attaché.
 Rajan's predecessor as editor of The Independent, Chris Blackhurst, became Group Content Director.
 When Lebedev announced a move to digital-only in February 2016, with the imminent closure of the print edition, it emerged that Rajan would remain with the company to help facilitate the change in direction.
 During an October 2019 broadcast Rajan presented for BBC Radio 2 in 2019, journalist Peter Oborne accused Rajan of engaging in "client" and "crony" journalism.